 Next, apply the topcoat, once again respecting the rate at which it must be applied.
 You can choose a finish that matches your interior such as transparent or colour in either gloss or matte.

 Provided you respect the dosage recommendations, you can use your material-specific fire retardant paint to cover doors, painted walls and ceilings, as well as a range of other interior coverings.

 Before making your purchase always check the manufacturer’s usage guidance and do not hesitate to contact them if you have any questions over the suitability of their product for your desired usage.

-Fire retardant paint could not only save your home, it could also save your life - giving you valuable extra escape time and maintaining structural integrity.
+Fire retardant paint could not only save your home, but it could also save your life – giving you valuable extra escape time and maintaining structural integrity.

 I’m very passionate about taking simple steps to improve safety and survival in the event of a fire and I hope that this article has encouraged you to do so, too.
 We can all improve our chances of getting out of a fire alive by treating our home with fire retardant paint.

 Comment below to let me know your thoughts and as ever, feel free to share this article with your loved ones.
 After all, your share could help save a life!